boostercloud/booster/docs/README.md

 #### The command handler function

 Each command class must have a method called `handle`.
 This function is the command handler, and it will be called by the framework every time one instance of this command is submitted.
-Inside the handler you can run validations, return errors, query entities to make decisions and register relevant domain events.
+Inside the handler you can run validations, return errors, query entities to make decisions, and register relevant domain events.

 ##### Validating data